Redlining Louisville: The History of Race, Class, and Real Estate

 Redlining dates back to 1933, when the U.S. government created the Home Owner’s Loan Corporation (HOLC) to bolster the housing market and homeownership opportunities across the nation.
 The HOLC created residential securities maps, better known as redlining maps, to guide investment in U.S. cities.
 These maps assigned grades to neighborhoods to indicate their desirability for investment.
 Black, immigrant and low-income neighborhoods were often given low grades, eliminating their access to mortgage insurance or credit for decades.
 Although the HOLC was discontinued in 1951, the impact of disinvestment resulting from redlining is still evident in Louisville and most other U.S. cities today.

 “Our city defines compassion as providing citizens the tools and support necessary to reach their full human potential,” Mayor Greg Fischer said.
 “Through past and present forms of redlining, unnecessary hurdles are placed in front of some residents, keeping them from that potential.
 This map and data is meant to spark a community conversation that results in removing those hurdles.”

-Local urban planner Joshua Poe has developed the interactive story map entitled “Redlining Louisville: The History of Race, Class and Real Estate.”
-This tool illustrates the ways that redlining has affected housing development, disinvestment and lending patterns in Louisville since the 1930s.
+This story map illustrates the ways that redlining has affected housing development, disinvestment and lending patterns in Louisville since the 1930s.
 By layering data sets such as vacant properties, building permits and property values, the map shows how the intentional redlining that was devised in the 1930s has had consequences that are evident still today.

 Examples of conventional redlining that still exists today include refusal to provide delivery in certain areas, business loan denials regardless of credit-worthiness and refusal to write property insurance policies or dropping property owners from insurance coverage altogether.